Giado concentration camp: Contact between prisoners and the outside world

 Jens Hoppe notes that the arrangement of trade at Giado between Arabs and Jews indicates that the Arab communities surrounding the camp were aware of the inhumane conditions in which the Jews were being kept.
 Arab policemen were also on the Italian-commandeered guard force, and survivors describe regular inspections and visits from Germans (presumably members of the Nazi Sicherheitspolizei or Sicherheitsdienst).
 One survivor, Yehuda Chachmon, recalls that the Italian guards treated the prisoners with "brutality", while the Arab guards did not "talk to", "torture", or "make trouble for" Jewish prisoners; "[t]he attitude of the Italian police was different from the attitude of the Arab police".
 Livia Tagliacozzo writes that the general characterization of Arab guards by Giado survivors as gentler than the Italians can be explained by the Arab guards' complicity in the life-saving trade between Jews and Arabs, even when forbidden: "An Arab guard’s simple act of turning away could be crucial to the possibility of bartering across the barbed wire."
+Eric Salerno quotes a survivor who names the Arab guards as Brobashi Abas and Abid Oni, whom she describes as treating Jews very well.
 One survivor recalls that Arabs living nearby were hostile, throwing stones at the prisoners.
+Salerno says that many of the Libyan Arabs he spoke with "insisted in describing the good, often personal relationship, with the Jews in their towns and villages."